 - 2 tbsp grated coconut

 - 10-12 dinner rolls (the pavs)

 - 10-12 batata vadas

-- mint chutney ( recipe here)
+- mint chutney ( recipe in blog archives)

 - Date tamarind chutney ( I used store bought but I am sure you will find a good enough recipe online)